medinal/studious/README.md

 ## Testing
 - There are some tests for models, but other than that I haven't gotten around to it yet.
 The test environment is using rspec-rails and factory girl.

+## Future Developments
+- I'd really like to implement a system whereby students can take a snapshot of their profile at the time of portfolio creation, that way their profile is always aligned with where the students were at when they submitted it.

 ### Ruby version